-After expiry, an interest will remain on register(s) for a minimum of 6 months and a private record of historic interests will be retained for a minimum of 6 years.
+After expiry, an interest will remain on register(s) for a minimum of 6 months and a private record

-The Director of Governance and Corporate Affairs has responsibility for implementing the guidance.
+The Associate Director of Corporate Governance/Board Secretary has responsibility for implementing theguidance.

 The appropriate Executive Director, depending on the query, will give advice on materiality of the interest.